 As academic staff, access to sabbatical or study leaves is essential to enable librarians and archivists to enhance their knowledge and, in turn, improve librarian and archivist practice.
-16 Ideally, such leaves should be consistent with those afforded to the professoriate as they are for librarians in the University of British Columbia's agreement.
-17 The definitions of such leaves vary widely between agreements.
-For example, in the University of Victoria agreement, "study leaves" are for "research, scholarship or registration in a course of study,"18 while "academic and professional leaves" in Wilfrid Laurier University's agreement are for "(a) the acquisition of experience in an area related to his/her responsibilities; (b) the development of new areas of specialization; (c) the enrichment of his/her academic or professional knowledge."19
+16 Ideally, such leaves should be consistent with those afforded to the professoriate (see, for example, the University of British Columbia's Faculty Association's agreement 17).
+The definitions of such leaves vary widely between agreements.
+For example, in the University of Victoria agreement, "study leaves" are for "research, scholarship or registration in a course of study,"18 while "academic and professional leaves" in Wilfrid Laurier University's agreement are for "(a) the acquisition of experience in an area related to their responsibilities; (b) the development of new areas of specialization; (c) the enrichment of their academic or professional knowledge."19